Skip to main content

 It should be noted that opting to extend your amortization period at renewal or during a refinance is a different scenario than borrowers who have hit their trigger rate, and have needed their amortizations extended in order to keep them from negatively amortizing – a phenomenon that exploded in practice over the course of the Bank of Canada’s hiking cycle.

 In these instances, with each rate increase, borrowers with variable-rate mortgages on a fixed payment schedule saw less and less of their payment contribute to their principal balance, and more of it serving interest.
-Many of these borrowers eventually hit the point where none of their payment went toward their principal balance, aka their “trigger rate”.
+Many of these borrowers eventually hit the point where none of their payment went toward their principal balance, but instead, just covered the interest.
+This is known as hitting the “trigger rate.”

-While drawing ire as a high-risk practice by Canada’s banking regulator OSFI, extending amortizations for distressed mortgages is a form of support endorsed by the Financial Consumer Agency of Canada, and was recently codified by the federal government’s new Canadian Mortgage Charter.
+While extending amortizations for distressed mortgages has been criticized as a high-risk practice by Canada’s banking regulator, OSFI, it is a form of support that has been endorsed by the Financial Consumer Agency of Canada (FCAC).
+In 2023, it was codified under the Canadian Mortgage Charter, offering some protection for homeowners in distress.

 Also read: How much interest would you pay on a 90-year mortgage?